qianyisun/Machine-Learning-HW/HW 3/Homework-3.md

 test_error <- rep(NA, 50)
 ```

-# make predictions using NW method at training inputs
+## make predictions using NW method at training inputs.With the squared-error loss function, compute and plot the training error, AIC, BIC, and validation error (using the validation data) as functions of the tuning parameter.

 ``` r
 for(i in seq(1,50,1)){